samuel-jimenez/GramEditor/docs/src/development/windows.md

 This error can happen if you are using the "rust-lld.exe" linker.
 Consider trying a different linker.

-If you are using a global config, consider moving the Tehanu repository to a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.
+If you are using a global config, consider moving the Gram repository to a nested directory and add a `.cargo/config.toml` with a custom linker config in the parent directory.

 See this issue for more information [#12041](https://github.com/zed-industries/zed/issues/12041)

 ### Invalid RC path selected

-Sometimes, depending on the security rules applied to your laptop, you may get the following error while compiling Tehanu:
+Sometimes, depending on the security rules applied to your laptop, you may get the following error while compiling Gram:

 ```
 error: failed to run custom build command for `zed(C:\Users\USER\src\zed\crates\zed)`